Aleksandr Nevsky Cathedral in Sofia. Turkish-Bulgarian train in Veliko Tarnovo, Bulgaria. Tsarovets Fortress in Veliko Tarnovo, Bulgaria.

 The guy sitting next to me for the first part of the trip was on his way to visit family in Plevin.
 He was in the military, not in any especially technical role, but here he was using a newer laptop than I owned at the time.

 I gave him my business card, and he brought up my web site.
 His Internet connectivity was through a small GSM interface that plugged into a USB port.
 This was a little jarring.
-The American image of Bulgaria does not consider the possibility that Bulgaria and other eastern European nations have better networking infrastructure than what you find in the U.S.
+The American image of Bulgaria does not even consider the possibility that Bulgaria and other eastern European nations have better networking infrastructure than what you find in the U.S. But they do.

 Then he went back to reading the BBC's Bulgarian language news pages.